Introduction

 "Alright, I'm getting up."

-"Feeling hung over?" he asked.
+"Feeling hungover?" he asked.

 "Not from just one glass."

-"Okay," he said, not believing me.
+"Okay," he said, obviously not believing me.

 I was finishing up a nice breakfast of Fiji fruit and a side of sausage and toast when the pilot came and sat down.